-TransGrid does not consider that non-network solutions can assist with meeting the identified need for this RIT-T. This is driven by the fact that the network investment proposed in Option 1 is targeted at reducing the risk of bushfires occurring from physical failure of elements of Line 8 (as opposed to reducing expected unserved energy), as well as the safety risks associated with asbestos.
-As a result, the identified need is not driven by demand.
-Further, the relatively low overall cost of refurbishing the line (ie, \$6.1 million in capital cost to replace all identified components), limits the viability of non-network options.
+TransGrid does not consider that non-network solutions can assist with meeting the identified need for this RIT-T. This is driven by the fact that the network investment proposed in Option 1 is targeted at reducing the risk of bushfires occurring from physical failure of elements of Line 25 & 26 (as opposed to reducing expected unserved energy), as well as the relatively low overall cost of refurbishing the line (ie, \$6.7 million in capital cost to remediate or replace identified components).